guzzlerio/deride/README.md

 <a name="called-matchexactly" />

-### Determine if a method was called with the Exact set of arguments
+### Determine if a method was called with the exact set of arguments
 ```javascript
 var bob = new Person('bob');
 bob = deride.wrap(bob);